Yousei9/LoE-PrivateServer/README.md

 - Not as many quests as the official servers.
 - No 'natural' items to collect (flowers, gems, ...)

-<h3>Online private servers</h3>
-The servers are run by independant volunteers. <br/>Anyone can start a private server, and they are not all running the same version or following the same rules. <br/>By default there is no chat filtering or moderation, the cutie marks are the ones of the official servers, and the quests/npcs are the ones on this repository.<br/>But server owners are free to change this as they wish, and their servers might not always be 'safe for work'.
-You can find more informations on how to create/edit quests in the file QuestScript.txt.

 <h3>Chat commands</h3>
 - /stuck : Reloads and sends you to the spawn.
 Use it if you can't move.
-- unstuck me : Same than above.
-- :commands : Gives a list of chat commands
+- :help : Gives a list of chat commands
 - :roll : Roll a dice, result between 0 and 99
-- :msg player msg : Sends a private message to a player
+- :w player msg : Sends a private message to a player
-- :names : Lists of the players on the server and where they are
+- :players : Lists of the players on the server and where they are
 - :me action : States your current action
 - :tp location : Teleports your pony to this location (scene)